Array

 You can get my free Layer Blending modes ebook along with dozens of exclusive Photoshop Goodies here photoshop goodies for free

-16 responses to “How to combine and blend photos in Photoshop: night sky”
+16 thoughts on “How to combine and blend photos in Photoshop: night sky

 I just want to thank you for your PS tips